-She worked in exile for the African National Congress from 1970 before returning to South Africa in 1990.
+Gill Marcus worked in exile for the African National Congress from 1970 before returning to South Africa in 1990.
 In 1994 she was elected to the South African Parliament.
 In 1996 she was appointed as the Deputy Minister of Finance and from 1999-2004 was the Deputy Governor of the Reserve Bank.
+She was Governor of the South African Reserve Bank from 2009-2014.